ergoplatform/ergodocs/docs/eco/rosen/rosen-team.md

 # Rosen Team

-The Rosen team currently includes 8 full-time developers and 2-3 part-time developers.
+The Rosen team is comprised of 8 full-time developers and 2-3 part-time developers.
 Some frontend and UI tasks are outsourced.
-The team is further bolstered by the support of several advisors.
+The team's strength is further enhanced by the support of several advisors.

-Rosen Bridge is entirely self-funded, with no private sales, venture capital, or SAFT agreements involved, with all contracts being financed out of pocket as there is no emission yet.
-The core team consists of 6 main developers.
+Rosen Bridge operates entirely on self-funding, with no involvement of private sales, venture capital, or SAFT agreements.
+All contracts are financed out of pocket as there is no emission yet.
+The core team is made up of 6 main developers.

 Initial liquidity for Ergo, accounting for 5%, was deposited on the Spectrum LP.
-There were no bots or front-running involved.
-(See the [Tokenomics](rosen-tokenomics.md) section)
+This process was carried out without the involvement of bots or front-running.
+(Refer to the [Tokenomics](rosen-tokenomics.md) section for more details)

-We collaborated with Zengate for Catalyst, as it involves Cardano politics, an area that falls within their realm of expertise.
+A collaboration was established with Zengate for Catalyst, as it involves Cardano politics, an area that falls within their realm of expertise.

-We have successfully completed and received funds from milestone 3 and have submitted milestone 4 for F10 funding.
+The team has successfully completed and received funds from milestone 3 and has submitted milestone 4 for F10 funding.

 ## Founders